School Accessible Solutions for Persons with a Physical Disability

 Many schools throughout the country are older and were not built with these accommodations in mind, and despite the Americans with Disabilities Act, some schools are not as compliant as they could be.
 So, if you are an administrator looking to adapt your school’s environment or a parent wanting more access, read on for more tips on accessibility!

-- Ramps – One of the easiest and cost effective modifications that can be made is the addition of ramps.
+- One of the easiest and cost effective modifications that can be made is the addition of a wheelchair ramp.
 They come in a multitude of sizes, shapes and designs and not only allow for ease of use with wheelchairs but also able bodied individuals.
 Many have knurled and slotted surfaces that will shed water and ice for safe travel under any condition.

-- Platform Wheelchair Lifts – When a wheelchair ramp is not an option due to limited space, a vertical or inclined platform wheelchair lift (below right) is an effective solution for providing access for wheelchair users.
+- When a wheelchair ramp is not an option due to limited space, a vertical or inclined platform wheelchair lift (below right) is an effective solution for providing access for wheelchair users.
+Learn more about the difference between the two solutions to better determine which option is best for your school.

 In order to follow ADA guidelines, schools are required to offer wheelchair or handicap accessibility for students.
 Depending on the age and condition of the building, Lifeway Mobility will offer portable, temporary, and permanent accessibility solutions for your school as well as a free on-site evaluation from our CAPS- and CEAC-certified team members.
 Visit us at http://resources.lifewaymobility.com/commercial-ramps-school-universities-ct-ma/ for more information.
 Beginning the process now will put you on a good course to have necessary adaptations in place by the beginning of next school year.